cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

     {{site.data.alerts.end}}

 1. Navigate to the **Networking** page.
 1. Select the **PrivateLink** tab.
-PrivateLink connections that have already been configured are shown.
-A maximum of one PrivateLink connection can be configured.
+PrivateLink connections that have already been configured are shown as a private endpoint allowlist.
-1. To add a new private connection, click **Add Connection** to open the connection modal.
+1. To add a new private connection, click **Add Connection** to open the connection dialog.

 </section>